 Our residencies can serve up to four artists at one time.
 Resources provided to artists include living facilities, studio facilities, solo or group exhibition opportunities, studio visits with visiting artists and curators, opportunities to present lectures/discussions/workshops, and assistance with forging community/city partnerships as desired.

-The program is developed primarily as a means to support artists and secondarily as an avenue for community revitalization through artists’ contributions/works/relocation.
+The program is developed primarily as a means to support artists and secondarily as an avenue for community revitalization through artists contributions/works/relocation.
 The historic Enos Park neighborhood is in a transitional state.
-At the turn of the twentieth century this neighborhood was the jewel of Springfield, but like many historic neighborhoods it has suffered decline.
+At the turn of the twentieth century, this neighborhood was the jewel of Springfield, but like many historic neighborhoods it has suffered decline.
 Today we are working to revitalize the area and aspire to develop a rich presence of artists in the neighborhood to lead the city of Springfield into a new phase of history.
-Though not exclusively, we particularly seek artists who will invest in/work with the rich historic context of the neighborhood, work with the immediate community, and shine a light on the increasingly potent potential of the Enos Park revitalization.
+Though not exclusively, we particularly seek artists who will invest in/work with the rich historical context of the neighborhood, work with the immediate community, and shine a light on the increasingly potent potential of the Enos Park revitalization.

 Enos Park is just blocks away from Downtown Springfield and within walking distance of Frank Lloyd Wright’s Dana-Thomas House, The Lincoln Presidential Museum, and the home of Vachel Lindsay.
 Essential amenities, such as a grocery store and pharmacy, are also within walking distance.
 For those bringing cars, off-street parking is available.